Graphs with few paths of prescribed length between any two vertices: Introduction

 Very recently, Bukh \cite{B14} found a simple, elegant method for showing that the K\H{o}v\'ari--S\'os--Tur\'an bound is tight for $t$ sufficiently large in terms of $s$, fusing the algebraic techniques used in all previous constructions with an application of the probabilistic method.
 In this paper, we adapt his method to make progress on an equally stubborn problem.

 When $H = C_{2k}$, the cycle with $2k$ vertices, a result of Erd\H{o}s (see \cite{BS74}) shows that $\textrm{ex}(n, C_{2k}) = O_k(n^{1 + 1/k})$.
-Since $C_4 = K_{2,2}$, the result of Erd\H{o}s, R\'enyi and S\'os mentioned above shows that this bound is tight for $k = 2$.
-For $k = 3$ and $5$, constructions matching the upper bound were found by Benson \cite{B66} and Singleton \cite{S66} and later by Wenger \cite{W91}, Lazebnik and Ustimenko \cite{LU95} and Mellinger and Mubayi \cite{MM05}.
-For general $k$, the best known lower bound on $\textrm{ex}(n, C_{2k})$ is due to Lazebnik, Ustimenko and Woldar \cite{LUW95} but does not match the upper bound.
+Since $C_4 = K_{2,2}$, the result of Klein mentioned above shows that this bound is tight for $k = 2$.
+For $k = 3$ and $5$, constructions matching the upper bound were found by Benson~\cite{Be66} and Singleton~\cite{S66} and later by Wenger~\cite{W91}, Lazebnik and Ustimenko~\cite{LU95} and Mellinger and Mubayi~\cite{MM05}.
+For general $k$, the best known lower bound on $\textrm{ex}(n, C_{2k})$ is due to Lazebnik, Ustimenko and Woldar~\cite{LUW95}, but does not match the upper bound.